secondsensei/mavlink-precision-landing/README.md

-# MAVLink Precision Landing System: Technical Summary
+# MAVLink Precision Landing System Summary

 This program implements a vision-based precision landing system for drones running PX4 autopilot, using a Raspberry Pi as a companion computer with a camera to detect ArUco markers.